Grep

-grep is a command-line utility for searching plain-text data sets for lines that match a regular expression.
-Its name comes from the ed command g/re/p (globally search for a regular expression and print matching lines), which has the same effect. grep was originally developed for the Unix operating system, but later available for all Unix-like systems and some others such as OS-9.
+grep is a command-line utility for searching plaintext for lines that match a regular expression.
+Its name comes from the ed command g/re/p (global, regular expression, print), which has the same effect. grep was originally developed for the Unix operating system, and is commonly available on Unix-like and some other systems such as OS-9.

 History

 Before it was named, grep was a private utility written by Ken Thompson to search files for certain patterns.
 Doug McIlroy, unaware of its existence, asked Thompson to write such a program.
 Responding that he would think about such a utility overnight, Thompson actually corrected bugs and made improvements for about an hour on his own program called s (short for "search").
 The next day he presented the program to McIlroy, who said it was exactly what he wanted.
 Thompson's account may explain the belief that grep was written overnight.

 Thompson wrote the first version in PDP-11 assembly language to help Lee E. McMahon analyze the text of The Federalist Papers to determine authorship of the individual papers.
-The ed text editor (also authored by Thompson) had regular expression support but could not be used on such a large amount of text, so Thompson excerpted that code into a standalone tool.
-He chose the name because in ed, the command g/re/p would print all lines matching a specified pattern. grep was first included in Version 4 Unix.
+The ed text editor (also authored by Thompson) had regular expression support but could not be used to search through such a large amount of text, as it loaded the entire file into memory to enable random access editing, so Thompson excerpted that regexp code into a standalone tool which would instead process arbitrarily long files sequentially without buffering too much into memory.
+He chose the name because in ed, the command g/re/p, where the re is the regular expression to match, would print all lines featuring a specified pattern match. grep was first included in Version 4 Unix.
 Stating that it is "generally cited as the prototypical software tool", McIlroy credited grep with "irrevocably ingraining" Thompson's tools philosophy in Unix.